university-of-york/research-it-documentation/docs/source/getting_started/connecting_off_campus.rst

 .. _connecting-off-campus:

-Connecting to viking off campus
+Connecting to Viking off campus
 ===============================

 Viking has been configured to only allow connections from the University network.
 Therefore, in order to access Viking off-campus, you must first connect to either the VPN service, or create an ``ssh`` tunnel.
 These re-route your traffic through the University network allowing you to connect to Viking as if you were on campus.